Edly Paints The Ivories Blue

 A blues-based, improvisation-friendly alternative piano method & supplement.

 Edly Paints the Ivories Blue is a bright blue alternative and supplement to traditional black & white major-scale-based piano instruction books.
 It’s as hip and fun as it is educational.
 Bypassing twinkling stars and little lambs, it teaches piano through blues songs written specifically for this book.
-48 pages softcover, black & white, $12 (one dollar for every bar of a twelve-bar blues).

 Why the blues?